ocproducts/composr/_tests/codechecker/readme.txt

 Some files, such as phpstub.php, and webstandards_js_lint.php, come from Composr.
 Composr contains the latest versions of these files, the CQC is updated separately as required.

-PHP- handling of return values
+PHP: handling of return values
 ------------------------------

 PHP gives errors via one of a few methods: